metalogica/dharma-taylor-dev/README.md

 # Deployment Details
 This document outlines the deployment process of the website.

 ## i.
-Deploy via Capistrano
+Deploy Site Via.
+Capistrano
 Push the site to the master branch on BitBucket.
-Then, execute Capistrano to deploy to production:
+Then, execute Capistrano to deploy to production with the command:
 ```
 bundle exec cap production deploy
 ```
+This will take the master branch at BitBucket and push it to the server on AWS.

 ## ii.
 SSH into the AWS EC2 Instance.
-Get the SECRET_KEY_BASE with the following command:
+You'll need the AWS .pem to do this.
+After you're logged in, get the SECRET_KEY_BASE with the following command:
 ```
 printenv
 ```